 The presumption of equal parents’ responsibility will not apply where there is a risk to the child of family violence.

 Importantly, the concept of equal shared parental responsibility does not constitute any right to spend ‘equal time’ with the child.
 The idea of a parent’s automatic right to equal time with a child is a myth.

 How much ‘access’?

-If you are seeking ‘full custody’ the arrangement will essentially be that the child ‘live with’ you and except in limited circumstances (including risk of violence or parenting incapacity) ‘spend time with’ the other parent.
+If you are seeking ‘full custody’ the arrangement will essentially be that your child ‘live with’ you and except in limited circumstances (including risk of violence or parenting incapacity) ‘spend time with’ the other parent.
 It is not generally considered in the child’s best interests to spend time only with one parent.